ThomasMonkman/filewatch/README.md

 Single header folder/file watcher in C++11 for windows and linux, with optional regex filtering
 #### Install:
 Drop [FileWatch.hpp](https://github.com/ThomasMonkman/filewatch/blob/master/FileWatch.hpp) in to your include path, and you should be good to go.

+#### Compiler Support:

+Works on:
+Clang 4 and higher
+GCC 4.8 and higher
+Visual Studio 2015 and higher should be supported, however only 2019 is on the ci and tested

 #### Examples:
 - [Simple](#1)
 - [Change Type](#2)